aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/4000-build-stage.md

 Now, at this point your code editor may be telling you that you are doing something wrong.
 This is because the application stack as it stands now is not configured to be deployed by a pipeline.
 Open `lib/cdk-workshop-stack.ts` and make the following changes:

-{{<highlight ts "hl_lines=8">}}
+{{<highlight ts "hl_lines=9">}}
-import * as cdk from '@aws-cdk/core';
+import * as cdk from 'aws-cdk-lib';
-import * as lambda from '@aws-cdk/aws-lambda';
+import * as lambda from 'aws-cdk-lib/aws-lambda';
-import * as apigw from '@aws-cdk/aws-apigateway';
+import * as apigw from 'aws-cdk-lib/aws-apigateway';
+import { Construct } from 'constructs';
 import { HitCounter } from './hitcounter';
 import { TableViewer } from 'cdk-dynamo-table-viewer';

 export class CdkWorkshopStack extends cdk.Stack {
-  constructor(scope: cdk.Construct, id: string, props?: cdk.StackProps) {
+  constructor(scope: Construct, id: string, props?: cdk.StackProps) {
     super(scope, id, props);

     // The rest of your code...
 {{</highlight>}}

 This stack's `scope` parameter was defined as being a `cdk.App`, which means that in the construct tree, it must be a child of the app.
-Since the stack is being deployed by the pipeline, it is no longer a child of the app, so its type must be changed to `cdk.Construct`.
+Since the stack is being deployed by the pipeline, it is no longer a child of the app, so its type must be changed to `Construct`.

 ## Add stage to pipeline
 Now we must add the stage to the pipeline by adding the following code to `lib/pipeline-stack.ts`:

-{{<highlight ts "hl_lines=3 17 33-34">}}
+{{<highlight ts "hl_lines=4 18 34-35">}}
-import * as cdk from '@aws-cdk/core';
+import * as cdk from 'aws-cdk-lib';
-import * as codecommit from '@aws-cdk/aws-codecommit';
+import * as codecommit from 'aws-cdk-lib/aws-codecommit';
+import { Construct } from 'constructs';
 import {WorkshopPipelineStage} from './pipeline-stage';
-import {CodeBuildStep, CodePipeline, CodePipelineSource} from "@aws-cdk/pipelines";
+import {CodeBuildStep, CodePipeline, CodePipelineSource} from "aws-cdk-lib/pipelines";

 export class WorkshopPipelineStack extends cdk.Stack {
-    constructor(scope: cdk.Construct, id: string, props?: cdk.StackProps) {
+    constructor(scope: Construct, id: string, props?: cdk.StackProps) {
         super(scope, id, props);

         // This creates a new CodeCommit repository called 'WorkshopRepo'